Foxtel's two streaming services offer two very different viewing experiences. Let us break it down for you.

 |Free Trial?||Yes, a two-week free trial available.||Try it out to see if you like it, but Foxtel Go is free with a subscription.|

-Foxtel Play is best for people who want in on all of Foxtel’s great content but want the flexibility of an IPTV service with no lock-in contracts.
+Foxtel Now is best for people who want in on all of Foxtel’s great content but want the flexibility of an IPTV service with no lock-in contracts.

 We like the simple and user-friendly interface.
-Its platform and device support is wide, and you can watch just as easily from your Smart TV or computer.
+Its platform and device support is comprehensive, and you can watch just as easily from your Smart TV or computer.

 Of course, the quality of your experience will greatly depend on your Internet connection.
 This is not the right service for people who often have dropouts or spotty connections at home.
 Also, remember that the subscription cost doesn’t include your broadband expenses, so if you're on a pricey or limited data plan – it’s best to upgrade before you sign up.